 I’ve drawn inspiration from the Nielsen Norman Group’s research into usability, attended many of their courses, taken some of their exams and acquired their certificate in user experience.

-For details of my career, see my curriculum vitae.
+For details of my career, see my biography.